Using CHTC's HTC Submit Servers

 Research Computing Facilitator, please fill out

-Recently created CHTC accounts will use our submit node submit-5.chtc.wisc.edu.
+Recently created CHTC accounts will use our submit server submit-5.chtc.wisc.edu.

 If your CHTC account was created in 2016, you will use submit-3.chtc.wisc.edu.